 Enough masks to cover the journey should be brought for each person travelling in the party.

-Masks are required at all times on BA flights and to assist customers, BA have invested in a personal protection pack.
+Masks are required at all times on BA flights.
+BA have invested in a personal protection pack.
 This contains hand sanitiser and antibacterial wipes.

-Any further enquiries, regarding meal service and the wearing of a face covering should be directed to your airline before you travel.
+Enquiries regarding meal service and wearing face coverings should be directed to your airline before you travel.

 Other Hygiene Tips to Consider

-Of course, two of the most important hygiene measures that should be taken are regularly washing hands and keeping at a 1-2 meter distance from others outside your household.
+Hygiene measures include regularly washing hands and keeping at a 1-2 meter distance from others outside your household.